-- 1. ELC workers will call FMC on 9957 1166 and provide details of the incident and location - 2.
-FMC to call the relevant power distribution business fault/emergency contact number to advise of the incident (using attached contact list) - 3.
-The power distribution company business will advise an estimated time to attend site and may advise further actions required by V/Line to maintain the safety of the site - 4.
-Based on estimated time to attend the site by the power distribution business, FMC will arrange attendance by V/Line staff to maintain the exclusion zone until the power distribution business arrives: a.
-V/Line staff to remain onsite to provide verbal updates to oncoming services - b.
-V/Line staff to identify the incident site with flashing beacons/flagging tape/hazard tape/witches hats etc to prevent pedestrian or vehicle access through the site - 5.
-FMC to contact ELC worker to advise of actions and estimated time the ELC worker can leave the site
+1. ELC workers will call FMC on 9957 1166 and provide details of the incident and location

+2. FMC to call the relevant power distribution business fault/emergency contact number to advise of the incident (using attached contact list)

+3. The power distribution company business will advise an estimated time to attend site and may advise further actions required by V/Line to maintain the safety of the site b.
+V/Line staff to identify the incident site with flashing beacons/flagging tape/hazard tape/witches hats etc to prevent pedestrian or vehicle access through the site